-The Board of Directors is the statutory body of the Issuer, and as at 30 June 2013 it had six members.
+The Board of Directors is the statutory body of the Issuer, and as at 28 November 2014 it had seven members.
 The members of the Board of Directors exercise their functions personally and are elected by the Supervisory Board for the period of 3 years.
 The Supervisory Board may at any time dismiss any of the members of the Board of Directors, irrespective of their term of office.
 Only persons meeting the relevant legal requirements may be appointed as members of the Board of Directors.
 The Board of Directors makes decisions by resolutions adopted at its meetings.
-The Board of Directors shall have a quorum if an absolute majority of all its members is present.
+The Board of Directors shall have a quorum if an absolute majority of all its members is present or otherwise participates (e.g. via telephone conference).
 The approval of an absolute majority of the Board members present is required for a resolution to be valid.
 In the event of a parity of votes, the presiding chairperson of the meeting shall cast the deciding vote.
-If all members so agree, the Board of Directors may adopt resolutions at the Bank's registered office or elsewhere by any means of communication that enables all its members simultaneously to see and hear one another during the meeting (i.e. via videoconference) or in writing without holding a meeting (per rollam).
+If all members so agree, the Board of Directors may adopt resolutions at the Bank's registered office or elsewhere by any means of communication that enables all its members simultaneously to hear one another during the meeting (i.e. via telephone conference) or in writing without holding a meeting (per rollam).
 Those voting are regarded as present in such case.